ayatokura/ai-openscale/cloud-known-wos-issues.md

 - Support for the XGBoost framework has the following limitations for classification problems: For binary classification, {{site.data.keyword.aios_short}} supports the `binary:logistic` logistic regression function with an output as a probability of `True`.
 For multiclass classification, {{site.data.keyword.aios_short}} supports the `multi:softprob` function where the result contains the predicted probability of each data point belonging to each class.
 - Fairness and drift metrics are not supported for unstructured (image or text) data types.
 - Having an equals sign (=) in the column name of a data set causes an issue with explainability and generates the following error message: `Error: An error occurred while computing feature importance`.
 Do not use an equals sign (=) in a column name.
 It is not supported.

+<p>&nbsp;</p>

+### Unexpected data type causes automatic payload logging to fail
+{: #wos-limitations-float-not-vector-error}

+If your model output includes a field with a probability value, it must be a vector.
+Otherwise, automatic payload scoring is disabled.